Coloring Complexes and Combinatorial Hopf Monoids: Introduction

 \section{Introduction}

-In their landmark paper, Aguiar, Bergeron and Sottile \cite{aguiar-bergeron-sottile} proved that quasisymmetric functions form the terminal combinatorial Hopf algebra, and used this to derive the generalized Dehn-Somerville relations.
+In their landmark paper, Aguiar, Bergeron and Sottile \cite{aguiar-bergeron-sottile} proved that $\qsym$, the Hopf algebra of quasisymmetric functions, forms the terminal combinatorial Hopf algebra.
 They showed how many well-known examples of quasisymmetric generating functions came from combinatorial Hopf algebras that had very simple characters.
-However, many examples of combinatorial Hopf algebras have more structure: several of them could be realized as being constructed from a Hopf monoid in Joyal's \cite{joyal} category of combinatorial species, as was shown by Aguiar and Mahajan \cite{aguiar-mahajan-2}.
-That is, graphs, posets, and matroids give rise to Hopf monoids in species, and the corresponding combinatorial Hopf algebras are obtained by applying a Fock functor.

-Many of the examples of combinatorial Hopf algebras involve `simple' characters $\varphi$ that only take values $0$ and $1$ on a distinguished basis.
-Moreover, at the level of species, the multiplication sends pairs of basis elements to basis elements, and the basis elements $h$ for which $\varphi(h) = 1$ also contain a lot of structure.
-To this end, we introduce combinatorial Hopf monoids in pointed set species.
-The intuition is that we have a collection of labeled combinatorial objects, and rules for combining and decomposing the structures.
-Moreover, we have a subcollection of `stable' objects.We also describe how to obtain a combinatorial Hopf algebra from a combinatorial Hopf monoid.
-Moreover, the resulting quasisymmetric function invariants have an interpretation in terms of counting functions we call colorings.

-We describe the terminal object in the category of combinatorial Hopf monoids, called the Hopf monoid of coloring problems.
-We also show that the resulting quasisymmetric functions are Ehrhart quasisymmetric functions, and their polynomial specializations are Hilbert polynomials of \emph{relative} simplicial complexes.
-This generalizes work of Steingr\'imsson \cite{steingrimsson} from chromatic polynomials of graphs to arbitrary quasisymmetric functions coming from combinatorial Hopf monoids.
-It also generalizes some known results about poset polytopes, matroid polytopes, and generalized permutohedra.

-The paper is organized as follows: first we define coloring problems, their chromatic polynomials and chromatic quasisymmetric functions.
-This part is elementary, and self-contained.
-Then we discuss the relationship between coloring problems and relative simplicial complexes.
-The motivation is that many quasisymmetric functions for combinatorial Hopf algebras also arise in studying Hilbert polynomials and Ehrhart polynomials, and we give one explanation for this phenomenon.
-Then we move into category theory, and discuss the category of pointed set species.
-We introduce the notion of combinatorial Hopf monoid, with many examples.
-The examples help to illustrate the abundance of combinatorial Hopf monoids already appearing in the literature, and thus helps us to emphasize that each of these other combinatorial objects are really coloring problems.
-Finally, we show that coloring problems form the terminal combinatorial Hopf monoid.
-As a corollary, our theorem on Hilbert polynomials is true for many numerical polynomial invariants.
+A fundamental example is the combinatorial Hopf algebra of graphs, where the resulting quasisymmetric function is Stanley's chromatic symmetric function \cite{stanley-coloring-1}.
+Other examples include quasisymmetric generating functions for $P$-partitions \cite{gessel}, and the Billera-Jia-Reiner quasisymmetric function associated to matroids \cite{billera-jia-reiner}.
+The goal of this paper is to show a similar type of result for linearized combinatorial Hopf monoids in species, and deduce some consequences of that result.
+Our terminal object is a species whose structures we refer to as \emph{abstract relative coloring complexes}.
+First, we discuss some background regarding coloring complexes of graphs, and applications of our new results to graph theory.